tjhowse/aus_grocery_price_database/README.md

 https://auscost.com.au

+This is an open database of grocery prices in Australia.
+Its goal is to track long-term price trends to help make good purchasing decisions and hold grocery stores to account for price increases.

-This service reads grocery prices from Woolworth's website to an influxdb timeseries database.
+The service reads grocery prices from Woolworths' and Coles' websites to an influxdb timeseries database.

 In the future it could read from other Australian grocers, based on time, motivation, etc.

 **I need help!**

 I will set up a bog-standard grafana instance for visualising the data collected.
 However it would be very nice to have a more tailored frontend.
 Let me know if you can help out.
+See `Frontend scope` below.

 Additionally: Hosting this will be fairly cheap, but not free.
 Consider a cheeky github sponsorship if you reckon this project is worthwhile.